WHAT BUSINESS CREDIT CARDS CAN I GET WITH MY CREDIT SCORE?

 A score in the fair credit range usually means you’ve had one or two negative factors impacting your credit, but creditors still consider you somewhat creditworthy.
 Perhaps you made a few late payments, for example, or refinanced your home.
 While some credit card companies may still give you a business credit card, it won’t feature the competitive rates you’d find if your score fell into the good or very good ranges.
 Also, you may not be able to secure a business loan.
 If you do, it would typically come with a higher interest rate.

 If your credit score is 740 or above, creditors will likely offer you a wide range of credit cards and loans.
 In addition, you’ll usually gain access to creditors’ best rates and terms.
-To maintain this status, you must make your payments on time, avoid using more than 30 percent of your available credit, and remain in good standing with your current creditors.
+To maintain a very good credit status, you must make your payments on time, avoid using more than 30 percent of your available credit, and remain in good standing with your current creditors.

 Sometimes, despite having a good credit score, a creditor may still deny your business credit card application.
 Some of the most common reasons creditors do this include: